Cabin rentals in North Carolina

 Spring and fall are generally the best time to visit North Carolina for guaranteed good weather.
 Overall, the summers can be hot and humid, while the winters can bring below-freezing temperatures and snow into the more mountainous regions of western North Carolina.
 The coastal areas are particularly busy during the summers, so book one of the state’s cabin rentals for shoulder season in late spring or early fall if you want to avoid crowds.
 The annual Grandfather Mountain Highland Games in July is a great opportunity to come learn about North Carolina’s Scottish heritage.

-What are the top things to do in North Carolina?
+Top things to do in North Carolina

 The Blue Ridge Parkway